Khanz9664/Machine-Learning-Algos-Using-Python/README.md

 ## 🚀 Getting Started

-To get started with these algorithms:
+To get started with these algorithms:-

    -You need to have basic understanding of python.

    -You need be aware with python libraries (numpy, pandas, matplotlib, sklearn,... etc.)

 1. **Clone the repository**: